 The SPSP member-only forums are a place to network and collaborate with nearly 6,000 students and social-personality psychologists.
 Student members can share resources, discuss current topics of interest to the field, and crowdsource their peers in the Students community and the more general Open Forum.

-SPSP's 19th Annual Convention will take place in Atlanta, Georgia from March 1-3, 2018.
+SPSP's 20th Annual Convention will take place in Portland, Oregon from February 7-9, 2019.
 The convention is a unique opportunity for students to present, network with almost 1,500 other students and meet over 2,000 potential mentors and collaborators, and learn about the field’s most current research.
 SPSP student members receive dramatically discounted convention registration, and are eligible to apply for almost $110,000 in convention travel and registration awards.

 Funding Opportunities & Awards